mihnea-radulescu/imagefanreloaded/README.md

 # imagefanreloaded
-ImageFanReloaded is a light-weight image viewer for Microsoft .NET Framework, supporting multi-core processing.
+ImageFan Reloaded is a light-weight image viewer for Microsoft .NET Framework, supporting multi-core processing.